-- CO1: Understand the nature of hardness, chloride level, pollution level using dissolved oxygen content, iron present in water and analyse them in water. - CO2: Apply the EMF and conductometric measurements in quantitative analysis of substances.
+- CO1: Understand the nature of hardness using EDTA Complex - CO2 Iron present in water can be estimated and chloride level, pollution level using dissolved oxygen content. - CO3: Apply the EMF and conductometric measurements in quantitative analysis of Substances. - CO4: pH of the liquid sample will be analysed and hence strength of the sample can be estimated using pH Meter